Film International

-Film International is a quarterly academic journal (with a companion site, FilmInt, containing exclusive content) covering film studies.
-Established in 1973 (in Swedish), Film International became an English-language journal in 2003.
+Film International is a quarterly academic journal focused on filmmaking, with a companion website, FilmInt, which covers film studies.
+The journal includes critical, historical, and theoretical essays on film, television, and moving image studies, as well as interviews, film reviews, and other topics.

+History

+Film International was established in 1973 in Swedish.
+In 2003, it became an English-language journal.

+Description

+Film International is an academic journal with a companion site, FilmInt, that covers film studies.

 It is published by Intellect Ltd. and presents critical, historical, and theoretical essays on film, television, and moving image studies, including book reviews, interviews, and coverage of film festivals around the world.
 It regularly features film reviews, interviews with directors, actors, and cinematographers, as well as covering national cinemas on a country-by-country basis.
 The content ranges throughout topics of the moving image, from art cinema, foreign films, genre works. and music videos, like Beyonce's Lemonade.